Woodland West Branch Library

 High School Equivalency, English as a Second Language (ESL) and Citizenship classes are by registration only.
 Please click here for open orientation and class registrations.

 Adult Basic Education Classes are based on volunteer availability.
-Call 817-459-6900 extension 4524 for more information or to set up an appointment.
+Call 817-459-6912 for more information or to set up an appointment.

 - Tarrant Literacy Coalition